rdeoliveira/geocorpora/README.md

 - Rodrigo de Oliveira, Somayajulu Sripada and Ehud Reiter (2015). _Designing an Algorithm for Generating Named Spatial References_.
 ENLG 2015, 127. [[pdf]](http://anthology.aclweb.org/W/W15/W15-47.pdf#page=139)

 ## Data-and-text corpus
-This data set contains several files:
+This data set contains several files in 2 formats:
-* GeoJSON: Each file represents a binary weather forecast scenario -- places are either dry or experiencing precipitation -- and it contains 1 or more geographic expressions.
+* **GeoJSON**: Each file represents a binary weather forecast scenario -- places are either dry or experiencing precipitation -- and it contains 1 or more geographic expressions.
 Each expression is semantically annotated with frames of reference and align to specific regions of the represented geography (the central region of Scotland).
-* PDF: Essentially the same data as above, but for human reading.
+* **PDF**: Essentially the same data as above, but for human reading.

 You can view the GeoJSON files in any [LeafLet](http://leafletjs.com) based web map such as http://geojson.io/.
 Simply paste the contents of a file onto the designated area and the data should be plotted automatically.